Eugene838/Every-cent-count/README.md

 # Every Cent Counts finance tracker

-Test the application at ...
+Test the application at every-cent-count.vercel.app

 ## Run it